dorucioclea/sol-mvx-nft-bridge-poc/README.md

 ## Directory structure

-- backend: Contains the code for the backend service.
+- backend: Contains the code for the relayer backend service.
 Uses the recommended and approved by the MultiversX [folder structure](https://github.com/multiversx/mx-template-service) within.
-The backend is written in Nest.js.
+The relayer backend is written in Nest.js.
 Inside the backend folder, there is a folder called config with different values (set for the MultiversX devnet).
 Inside the src folder, there is a folder called common, which contains general purpose configs, database connection setups and entities.
 We also have an endpoints folder.
 Inside each folder in endpoints, a different endpoint is coded.
 - docs: Contains images used in the README.md file
 - frontend: Contains the React.js application for the frontend.
 All relevant files are inside the src folder, having different folders for components, pages, store, etc.
 - mvx-sc: Contains the MultiversX smart contract.
 The smart contract is written in Rust and uses the MultiversX Rust SDK.
 The relevant code is inside the src folder.
-The events file is where we defined events so we can listen to them from the backend and the lock file is where the logic and memory storage of the contract are done.
+The events file is where we defined events so we can listen to them from the relayer backend and the lock file is where the logic and memory storage of the contract are done.

 ## Important technologies used

 - [Ironforge RPC Gateway](https://www.ironforge.cloud/docs)
   The Ironforge RPC Gateway is a Solana RPC Gateway that allows users to interact with the Solana blockchain.
-It is used to read the state of the Solana blockchain, allowing to show users their owned NFTs on the Solana Blockchain.
+It is used to read the state of the Solana blockchain, enabling users to show and interact their owned NFTs on the Solana Blockchain.
 - [SolanaFM](https://docs.solana.fm/)
   SolanaFM is used read information about the NFTs from the Solana blockchain.
 If a user wants to see detailed information about an NFT, they can use SolanaFM using a press of a button to do so.
+We intend to utilize more of SolanaFM APIs in future to make the relayer and frontend more robust.
 - [Solana Web3JS](https://solana-labs.github.io/solana-web3.js/)
   Used to interact with Solana RPC gateways.
 - [Metaplex Foundation JS SDK](https://github.com/metaplex-foundation/js)